VisTrails/VisTrails/doc/usersguide/parameter_exploration.rst

    :align: center
    :width: 2.0in

-   The right panels of the Parameter Exploration window.
-The numbered red circles distinguish duplicate modules, and the cells in (c) determine the layout for spreadsheet results.
+   The panels of the Parameter Exploration window.  ``Set Methods`` (Top) will appear in the right panel and the others will be on the left.
+The numbered red circles in the ``Annotated Pipeline`` (Middle) distinguish duplicate modules, and the cells in the ``Spreadsheet Virtual Cell`` (Bottom) determine the layout for spreadsheet results.

 In both the ``Set Methods`` and ``Annotated Pipeline`` panels, you may see numbered red circles.
 See Figure :ref:`fig-paramexp-virtual_cell` for an example of what this looks like.
-These circles appear when there is more than module of a given type in a workflow.
+These circles appear when there is more than one module of a given type in a workflow.
 For each type satisfying this criteria, the instances are numbered and displayed so that you can identify which part of the pipeline a module in the ``Set Methods`` panel corresponds